 Integrated Test During Pregnancy

-The integrated test is done during pregnancy to check for Down syndrome and for open neural tube problems.
+The integrated test is a screening test done during pregnancy to find out the chance that a baby has certain birth defects, such as Down syndrome.
 The test is done in two stages at two different times during the pregnancy.
 You will get the results after the tests in the second trimester are done.

 The results of all these tests are reviewed to see if levels are higher or lower than expected, and the results are reported after the second stage.

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 - Early Care for Your Premature Baby

 - What to Eat When You Have Cancer